Doctor of Philosophy in Geography

 Final Defense:

 The student must complete an oral defense of their dissertation.
-The committee will be made up of at least 5 members in compliance with the Doctoral Student Oral Exam Committee Composition policy.
-A majority of the committee members must approve the defense with an assessment of “satisfactory”, “unsatisfactory”, or “honors”.
+The committee will be made up of at least 4 members in compliance with the Doctoral Student Oral Exam Committee Composition policy.
+A majority of the committee members must approve the defense outcome.
+The possible outcomes for the defense are “honors”, “satisfactory”, or “unsatisfactory”.

 Students that fail the defense on their first attempt may repeat the defense at the recommendation of the degree program one more time.
 Such repetition can be undertaken no sooner than 90 days after the last defense.